hypermodeinc/modus-recipes/rag/rag-mdfiles/README.md

 The response is generated using an LLM, in our case openai, which is also declared in the manifest file (hypermode.json).
 We prompt the LLM to generate a response based on the document context.

-## Modus design card

-The main components of you Modus project are visible on the [Hypermode console](https://hypermode.com/) when the project is deployed.

-Functions

-- addDocPage
-- askTheDoc

-Models

-- sentence-transformers/all-MiniLM-L6-v2
-- openai gpt-4o

-Connections

-- Dgraph

 ## Design Notes